DAC vs MAC: Understanding the Core Access Control Models in Cybersecurity

 Key Takeaways:

-• DAC boosts collaboration by letting owners set and change permissions
+• DAC supports collaboration by allowing resource owners to manage permissions directly

-• Both models strengthen identity governance and Zero Trust security
+• Both models contribute to stronger identity governance and Zero Trust security strategies

 What Is Discretionary Access Control (DAC)?